jamesz96/ttgl-eyecatch-LoRA/README.md

 ### Training/Cleaning Data

 I extracted 28 `512x512` images from ~65% of the eyecatches used in the show.
-The remaining eyecatches used a different style or were tricky to caption.
+The remaining eyecatches used a different style or were tricky to caption so they weren't included in the training set.

 Cleaning the data involved:
 - removing watermarks